particle-iot/docs/src/content/getting-started/products/security.md

 A Product ID is used to group devices together and treat them as a cohesive unit.
 A group of devices that all share a Product ID are able to do things like download product-specific firmware, publish events that will appear in a product's event stream, and trigger product webhooks.

+Each product can only have a single type of device, however some devices are grouped together:

+- The B Series SoM B404X/B404/B402 is a separate product from the B524/B523
+- All Tracker Ones ONE404/ONE402, ONE524/ONE523, Tracker SoM T404/T402, and T524/T523 can share a single product
+- The E Series E404/E402/E201 and Electron models can share a single product
+- Except for the E Series E404X, which must be in its own product
+- The P2 and Photon 2 must be in separate products
+- The P1 and Photon must be in separate products

 When you created your product, a unique numeric ID was assigned to it.
 This ID will be used countless times during the development and manufacturing process for your product.
 When a device is [added to a product](/getting-started/console/console/#adding-devices), the _Product ID_ of the device changes from a development kit to a member of a product.